How Temporary Disability In Wisconsin Works (2026)

 Short-Term Disability in Wisconsin

-Short-term disability insurance (STDI) covers your wages if you suffered a debilitating injury or illness.
-This is an additional bonus as part of your employer’s insurance and not required by law.
+Short-term disability insurance (STDI) covers your wages if you suffer a debilitating injury or illness.
+This is an additional bonus as part of your employer’s insurance and is not required by law.
 Alternatively, you can receive it from your own privately purchased insurance.

 Wisconsin Short-Term Disability Laws and Eligibility